agda/agda/doc/user-manual/tools/command-line-options.rst

      Disable universe polymorphism (see :ref:`universe-levels`).

+.. option:: --irrelevant-projections

+     .. versionadded:: 2.5.4

+     Enable projection of irrelevant record fields (inconsistent).
+See :ref:`irrelevance`.
+Since Agda 2.6.1 is off by default.

 .. option:: --no-irrelevant-projections

+     .. versionadded:: 2.5.4

-     Disable projection of irrelevant record fields (see :ref:`irrelevance`).
+     Disable projection of irrelevant record fields.
+See :ref:`irrelevance`.
+Since Agda 2.6.1 is on by default.

 .. option:: --no-auto-inline